antrinh177/MobileLab1/project-structure.md

 # Project Structure for MyFirstApp

-This document describes the folder and file structure of the MyFirstApp React Native project.
+This document describes the folder and file structure of the EnvironmentTest React Native project.

 FirstApp/
 ├── android/ # Android-specific files